greenkidneybean/wedding_website/our_story.md

 ### So What's the Deal With "Toubers"?

 Great Question!
-You may be thinking we're just huge potato fans with a terrible sense of spelling, but what we're really going after is a mash of our surnames, __Tou__zinsky and Cham__bers__, TOUBERS!
+You may be thinking we're just huge potato fans with a terrible sense of spelling, but what we're really going after is a mash of our surnames, Tou-zinsky and Cham-bers, TOUBERS!